PUBLIC LIGHT BUS (Green Minibus and Red Minibus)

 There are 792 (at end of 2023) licensed red minibuses.
 These include 93 19-seat minibuses introduced since the passenger capacity limit was relaxed in August 2017 of which 9 are retrofitted 16-seat vehicles.
 Red minibuses are unregulated, may set their own fares and are not required to operate fixed routes or timetables.
 Drivers are either owners or rent at a rate of about HK$800 a day (at mid-2016).Most red minibuses only accept fare payment in cash, although the number accepting Octopus Card is steadily increasing.
 When paying by cash, fare can be given to the driver on disembarking from the minibus and drivers are usually able to give change.
 Fares are determined by the driver and can increase sharply when demand is high such as during adverse weather conditions.
 Red minibuses operate on about 75 routes but are not particularly "visitor-friendly" for tourists to use and although they do operate in some areas not served by green minibuses or franchised buses are not recommended for occasional visitors to Hong Kong.
 There are currently government proposals to convert red minibuses into regulated green minibuses.
 Daily passenger patronage of red minibuses, as the end of 2023 is about 157,700.

-An English version of the Red Minibus Directory is being uploaded to the 16 Seats website in phases from late 2015;
+An English version of the Red Minibus Directory was being uploaded to the 16 Seats website in phases from late 2015;

 http://www.16seats.net/eng/rmb/rmb.html